Returning to practice

 The College asks all occupational therapists to pro-actively create more favourable conditions for those returning to work after a career break

-Our briefing on Returning to Practice provides information on returning to practice after a period of absence, or if you did not enter practice for a significant period after obtaining an approved qualification.
-It outlines the requirements of the registration body - the Health Professions Council - and offers practical advice and suggestions so that you feel confident about the steps you need to take.
+Our Returning to Practice publication provides information on returning to practice after a period of absence, or if you did not enter practice for a significant period after obtaining an approved qualification.
+It outlines the requirements of the registration body - the Health and Care Professions Council (HCPC) and offers practical advice and suggestions so that you feel confident about the steps you need to take.

 Download Returning to Practice

 The legal requirement for professional registration

 The Health and Care Professions Council (HCPC) is the UK-wide statutory regulator for a number of professions, set up following the Health Professions Order in 2001.

 It sets the standards of professional training, performance and conduct for the professions that it regulates, and maintains a register of health professionals that meet their requirements.
 It is a legal requirement for a practitioner to be registered with the HPC in order to practice using one of the registered professional titles (protected titles) which includes the title of 'occupational therapist'.
 Those on the register may have action taken against them if they fail to meet the required standards.

 This one day event is aimed at helping delegates access the available resources to equip them for return to work, and to inform them of important issues such as the Health and Care Professions Council requirements for returners.

 Delegates will also have the opportunity to learn about how BAOT membership can help them refresh their skills and access a support network to help them back to practice.

 College of Occupational Therapists, London